 Informatics at the TU Munich: strong in research, praxis-oriented, and multifaceted

 Whether in Focus, ZEIT and CHE, or in careers—the Department of Informatics at the Technical University of Munich (TUM) always places high in the rankings.
-More than 40 professors perform research in 25 academic chairs on topics at the core of informatics and engineering informatics.
+More than 40 professors perform research in more than 25 academic chairs on topics at the core of informatics and engineering informatics.
 This makes us one of the the largest informatics departments in Germany.

 TUM Informatics covers a wide spectrum of topics in research: from software engineering to parallel, distributed, and mobile systems, scientific computing, knowledge-based systems, and robotics.
 Interdisciplinary and application-oriented research is of high importance, and as a result, fields like bioinformatics, medical informatics, information systems, and engineering informatics are becoming more and more important.
 And our professors are not just working with neighboring departments on campus in Garching—the connections extend beyond the boundaries of the university.